 |

-Another method of effectively tightening the joints between the tread and riser is to insert small "slip" wedges into the joints.
+A quick and simple method of effectively tightening the joints between the tread and riser is to insert small "slip" wedges into the joints.

 The way in which these wedges are inserted into the joint will depend upon the type of joint that connects the tread and risers.